 • Our Minimum

-Shop Charges of FORTY DOLLARS includes written estimates.
+Shop Charges of FIFTY DOLLARS includes written estimates.

 • Our Minimum Handling Charge is $8.00.